CubNavarro/Firstproject/_pages/Vocab.md

 ## Vocab Page

-Toby Leader- the hottest person in the world
+Toby Leeder- the hottest person in the world

 the dopest duck